Demolition Review Bylaw Information

 Step 1 - Initial Eligibility Determination

-A property Owner intending to Demolish a dwelling would first need to file an application (application and submittal schedule under development) with the Planning Department for an Eligibility Notice confirming whether the dwelling would be considered an Eligible Building under the Bylaw.
+A Property Owner intending to demolish greater than 50% of a dwelling would first need to file an application with the Planning Department for an Eligibility Notice confirming whether the dwelling would be considered an Eligible Building under the Bylaw.
 If Planning Department staff confirms that the dwelling was built after December 31, 1949, an Eligibility Notice would be issued indicating that the dwelling is not an Eligible Building under the Bylaw and there would be no further action necessary before permits could be issued by the Building Department to Demolish the structure.
 If Planning Department staff confirms that the dwelling was built on or before December 31, 1949, an Eligibility Notice would be issued indicating that the dwelling is an Eligible Building under the Bylaw and that further action by the Historical Commission would be needed before permits could be issued by the Building Department to Demolish the structure.

 Step 2 - Historical Commission Review; Determination of "Preferably Preserved"